-Your task is to implement a class TEMPERATURE_SENSOR, which manages reactions to changes of room temperature.
+Your task is to implement a class TEMPERATURE_SENSOR, which manages reactions to changes in the room temperature.
 Assume that there is a hardware component that measures the temperature and calls the feature set_temperature of TEMPERATURE_SENSOR whenever a change occurs.
-You have to provide the interface to configure the set of reactions, and make sure all the desired reactions are invoked in response to a temperature change.
+You have to provide the interface for configuring the set of reactions, and make sure all the desired reactions are invoked in response to a temperature change.

 Other project members have already implemented a couple of classes that provide two basic reactions to a temperature change.
-Class DISPLAY represents a digital LED display with a feature show (a_temperature: DOUBLE) that displays a temperature.
-Class $HEATING_CONTROLLER$ provides a feature adjust (a_temperature: $REAL_64$) that turns heating and cooling on or off depending on the difference between the current and the goal temperature.
+Class DISPLAY represents a digital LED display with a feature show ($a_temperature: DOUBLE$) that displays a temperature.
+Class $HEATING_CONTROLLER$ provides a feature adjust ($a_temperature: REAL_64$) that turns heating and cooling on or off depending on the difference between the current and the goal temperature.